BartoszDadok/TrailLandingPage/README.md

 Imagine that you run a blog and sell products such as books, online tutorials and so on.
 In order to increase sales you want to know everything about the people who already bought your products.

-You would like to know which article and pages on your blog convinced users to buy your products.
+You would like to know which articles and pages on your blog convinced users to buy your products.
 You would like to have a full-paying user`s path from the first visit until they buy a product advertised on your blog.

 ![graphs](https://github.com/BartoszDadok/TrailLandingPageFrontend/assets/101389945/8d577aad-57a8-453e-88dc-cf0c43fa1eb3)